AviatrixSystems/Docs/HowTos/config_paloaltoGCP.rst

 12. View Traffic Log
 ----------------------

 You can view if traffic is forwarded to the firewall instance by logging in to the VM-Series console.
 Click Monitor.
-Start ping packets from one Spoke VPC to another Spoke VPC where one or both of Security Domains are connected to Firewall Network Security Domain
+Start ping packets from one Spoke VPC to another Spoke VPC where one or both network domains are connected to the Firewall Network Domain.

 .. |access_key| image:: config_paloaltoVM_media/gcp/access_key.png